Trusted WordPress tutorials, when you need them most.

 Delete maintenance file from root folder

-Removing .maintenance File Using File Manager
+Removing .maintenance File Using the File Manager

-If you’re not comfortable using an FTP client, then you can also access your WordPress files using cPanel.
+If you’re not comfortable using an FTP client, you can also access your WordPress files using cPanel.

 First, you’ll need to log in to your WordPress hosting provider account.
 For this tutorial, we will be using Bluehost.

-In the dashboard, go to the ‘Websites’ tab from the menu on the left.
-Then click the ‘Settings’ option under your website.
+In the dashboard, go to the ‘Websites’ tab from the menu on the left, then click the ‘Settings’ option under your website.

 Bluehost site settings